fieldbook/api-docs/reference.md

 Version
 -------

-The version number in the URL is `v1`, but in semver terms consider this ~v0.2.
+The version number in the URL is `v1`, but in semver terms consider this ~v0.3.
 We expect the API to evolve rapidly.

 Limitations
 -----------

-Just to get a few limitations out of the way up front:
+To get a few limitations out of the way up front:

 * The API doesn't yet support formulas.
 We'll serve up your data, but if you want to do calculations you'll have to do them yourself for now.